Tropical Storm Philippe brings heavy rain, flash flooding to portions of Windward, Leeward islands

 Tropical Storm Philippe's stats.
 (FOX Weather)

+After making landfall on Barbuda Monday evening, Philippe is now centered about 80 east-northeast of St. Thomas, in the nearby U.S. Virgin Islands, with peak winds estimated to be 45 mph.

 Tropical storm-force winds (39-plus mph) currently extend out 175 miles, primarily to the east and southeast of Philippe's center.
-A wind gust of 47 mph was reported on Antigua early Tuesday morning.
+Little change in strength is forecast during the next couple of days, the National Hurricane Center (NHC) said.
+Philippe could begin to strengthen a bit late this week.

 Tropical storm alerts issued along the path of Philippe.
 (FOX Weather)

+On the forecast track, the center of Philippe is expected to move north of the Leeward Islands later Tuesday.
+However, the strongest winds and heaviest rains will likely occur in the islands to the south of the center.

-Between 4 and 8 inches of rain is predicted from Barbuda southward to Dominica, with 3 to 5 inches for the rest of the Leeward Islands and the northern Windward Islands.
+Flash flooding is possible as between 4 and 8 inches of rain is predicted from Barbuda southward to Dominica, with 3 to 5 inches for the rest of the Leeward Islands and the northern Windward Islands.
 The Virgin Islands could see 1 to 3 inches of rain.
-This heavy rainfall could result in flash flooding.

 Additionally, life-threatening rip currents will affect portions of the Atlantic coasts of the northern Leeward Islands, the Virgin Islands and Puerto Rico through midweek.